 5.6.
 Competitive negotiated procedure

-Tenders must reach the Contracting Authority at the address and by no later than the date and time shown in the invitation to tender.
+Tenders must reach the contracting authority at the address and by no later than the date and time shown in the invitation to tender.
 The chosen candidates must be allowed at least 30 days from the dispatch of the letter of invitation to tender in which to submit their tenders.

-The tenders are opened and evaluated by an Evaluation Committee with the necessary technical and administrative expertise, appointed by the Contracting Authority.
+The tenders are opened and evaluated by an evaluation committee with the necessary technical and administrative expertise, appointed by the contracting authority.

-If following consultation of the tenderers, the Contracting Authority receives only one tender that is administratively and technically valid, the contract may be awarded provided that the award criteria are met.
+If, following consultation of the tenderers, the contracting authority receives only one tender that is administratively and technically valid, the contract may be awarded provided that the award criteria are met.

-For works contracts of a value of 5 000 000 or less, tenderers from the ACP States are accorded a 10 % price preference where tenders of an equivalent economic and technical quality are compared, provided that at least one quarter of the capital stock and management staff originates from one or more ACP States.
+For works contracts of a value of EUR 5 000 000 or less, tenderers from the ACP States are accorded a 10 % price preference where tenders of an equivalent economic and technical quality are compared, provided that at least one quarter of the capital stock and management staff originates from one or more ACP States.